bghira/SimpleTuner/OPTIONS.md

 ### `--resume_from_checkpoint`

 - **What**: Specifies if and from where to resume training.
 - **Why**: Allows you to continue training from a saved state, either manually specified or the latest available.
-A checkpoint is composed of a `unet` and optionally, an `ema_unet`.
+A checkpoint is composed of a `unet` and optionally, a `unet_ema` subfolder.
 The `unet` may be dropped into any Diffusers layout SDXL model, allowing it to be used as a normal model would.

+> ℹ️ Transformer models such as PixArt, SD3, or Hunyuan, use the `transformer` and `transformer_ema` subfolder names.

 ---